dreamins/IceAge/README.md

 IceAge
 ======

-Amazon Glacier GUI client for Windows
+An open-source Amazon Glacier GUI client for Windows.

+Playing with XAML